-(Last updated May 29, 2020) So far, the fund has raised $74,000.
+(Last updated August 6, 2020) So far, the fund has raised over $140,000!
 Thank you to the many individual and corporate donors who have stepped up to support our community during this unprecedented time.
-The fund has received 40 applications and granted approximately $35,000, with a committee meeting bi-weekly to review applications.
+The fund has approved 40 applications totaling approximately $55,00, with a review committee meeting bi-weekly to discuss and vote on applications.
 To ensure as many needs as possible can be met during this critical “basic needs” period of the pandemic, there is a $2,000 limit on grant requests.

-The Mining Journal recently ran a story about the Fund, which can be viewed here.
+The Mining Journal published a story about the Fund which can be viewed here.

 Grants Distributed from the COVID-19 Community Response Fund: